mjon/WildCounts-Shorthand-Vocabulary/wildcounts-shorthand-vocab.md

 		  <tbody>
 		    <tr>
 		      <td><code>hh rr old sq (usual)</code></td>
-		      <td>The usual squashed hedgehog carcass on the right side of the road.</td>
+		      <td>The usual squashed hedgehog carcass on the right side of the road.
+This carcass has been counted on previous surveys.</td>
 		    </tr>
 		   </tbody>
 		   </table>